Yanming-Yang/idioMine/README.md

       - `User_study` contains the top-18 idioms extracted by IdioMine, Haggies, and ChatGPT 3.5, respectively, and users' preference towards those top idioms.

-      - `RQ3` presents the statistical results of the idioms extracted by IdioMine from various Java projects and libraries.
+      - `Idiom_analysis` presents the statistical results of the idioms extracted by IdioMine from various Java projects and libraries.

       - `ChatGPT_results` includes the idioms extracted from different Java projects and libraries by ChatGPT 3.5, as well as those extracted by ChatGPT 4.0 from libraries.
 These idioms are discussed in Section V.